 Founded in 2014 Illawarra On Pointe Productions (IOP) is an orchestral ballet and theatrical production company that provides a platform for aspiring musicians, ballet dancers, actors and those who work in all other facets of theatre on the South Coast of NSW, Australia.
 IOP strives to support emerging composers to produce original Australian symphonic works as well as encourage the next generation of performers through the company's mentorship program, allowing regional musicians and performers to increase their knowledge and involvement in the performing arts.

-IOP aims to put on one major production (a ballet or musical) each year; helping to fill a cultural gap that the entire community can benefit from.
+IOP stages a major production annually; helping to fill a cultural gap that the entire community can benefit from.
 Thus far, the company has staged The Nutcracker: Ballet (IPAC 2016), South Pacific: In Concert (SEC 2017) and Peter Pan: The Ballet (IPAC, 2018).
 The Nutcracker was the first Illawarra produced ballet to feature a large ensemble of local dancers and live orchestra.
 Peter Pan was commissioned by IOP and Artistic Director Ryley Gillen and featured over eighty dancers from the Illawarra region, forty orchestral musicians and a forty piece choir.
 It was choreographed by local Tori Van Opstal with music composed by Will Yaxley

 The Illawarra On Pointe concert orchestra tours to schools in NSW including Illawarra, Shoalhaven, Southern Highlands and Sydney to better inspire young people about the performing arts and orchestral music.
 Most recently the concert orchestra toured a revised and immersive production of Peter and the Wolf with narration written by Ryley Gillen and performed by Darren Lester.